 Talk About What You Will Do Together and Apart

-When kids are small, they want to be with you every moment of a family vacation.
+When kids are small, they want to be with you every moment of a family vacation, and it can be easier to keep them entertained.
 Those days may be over but it is important for families to have some agreement on what they will do together and when they will go their separate ways.
 Do you all like to sightsee?
 Do some family members skip breakfast?
 Is all day too much together time and should it be retained?
 Is this the one week a year you will all be together and you are hoping to spend as much of it en masse as possible?
 Does your family plan to eat every meal together and undertake every activity together?

 Plan the Trip Together